Hero Image

 A Fortune 500 consumer goods company in an internal investigation addressing potential bribery and Foreign Corrupt Practices Act-related issues associated with a contractor’s conduct.

-Blizzard Entertainment in a putative class action lawsuit arising from minors’ microtransactions in a popular video game.
+Blizzard Entertainment in a federal appellate proceeding arising from minors’ microtransactions in a popular video game.

 A Fortune 500 technology company in an internal investigation relating to its investments in a big data and AI startup.

-A healthcare operator in a lawsuit alleging that it operated its facilities negligently.
+A healthcare provider in a wrongful death lawsuit alleging that it operated its facilities negligently during the COVID-19 pandemic.

 *Includes representations prior to Simon’s affiliation with Munger, Tolles & Olson.